sst/sst/www/docs/constructs/RemixSite.about.md

    If you followed the `Developer Blog` or `Jokes App` tutorials on Remix's doc, it's likely you are using SQLite for database.
 SQLite databases cannot be deployed to a serverless environment.
 It is often used for local storage, and not recommended for modern web apps.
 It is recommended to use [PostgreSQL](../constructs/RDS.md), [DynamoDB](../constructs/Table.md), or one of third party services like MongoDB for your database.
    :::

-3. Go into your Remix app, and add the `sst bind` command to your Remix application's `package.json`. `sst env` enables you to [automatically set the environment variables](#environment-variables) for your Remix app directly from the outputs in your SST app.
+3. Go into your Remix app, and add the `sst bind` command to your Remix application's `package.json`. `sst bind` enables you to [automatically set the environment variables](#environment-variables) for your Remix app directly from the outputs in your SST app.

    Update the package.json scripts for your Remix application.